bdusell/webfont-generator/README.md

 The script `bin/generate-webfonts` accepts a list of font files as input and a number of options:

+### `-h --help`

+Diplay usage instructions.

-## `-o --output`
+### `-o --output`

 Output directory where converted files will go.
+Even if only inline fonts are generated, a destination directory is still needed to contain intermediate font files.

-## `-f --format`
+### `-f --format`

 Comma-separated list of output formats.
 Possible formats are `woff`, `woff2`, `ttf`, `eot`, `svg`, `otf`.

+Any format suffixed with `:inline` will cause the font to be inlined into the CSS file as a base64-encoded data URL, rather than a URL to a file.

-The default setting is `eot,woff2,woff,ttf,svg`.
+The default format list is `eot,woff2,woff,ttf,svg`.

-## `-c --css`
+### `-c --css`

-Alternate destination path for the generated CSS file.
+Path for the generated CSS file.
+Use `-` for stdout.
+If omitted, no CSS is generated.

-## `-p --prefix`
+### `-p --prefix`

 Prefix of the font paths used in the generated CSS.
-For example, if your stylesheet is served from `css/` and your fonts from `fonts/`, then you will want to set the prefix to `../fonts/`.
+For example, if your stylesheet is served from `css/` and your fonts are served from `fonts/`, then you will want to set the prefix to `../fonts/`.
 The default prefix is the name of the output directory.

-## `--family`
+### `--family`

 Font family name used in the generated CSS.
-Default is the base name of the input file.
+Default is the base name of the first input file.

+### `-v --version`

+Display the version.

 Supported Formats
 -----------------